rojuu/roju_tracer/README.md

 ![alt text](render.png "Render png")

 ## Compiling
 This project uses [CMake](https://cmake.org/) for generating projects or makefiles for each platform.
+Currently only tested on Linux (Manjaro), but should in theory work on Windows and OSX as well.

 ## Dependencies
 You need to link against these.